 Leave An Interview With An Impression

-- Ask Questions if you want, for example, what development opportunities are here, tell me about the team I would be working with, what projects/tasks are coming up in the near future
+- Ask Questions if you want, for example, what development opportunities are here, tell me about the team I would be working with, what projects/tasks are coming up shortly.

 - Shake hands and always thank the interviewers for their time

 - Ask when you will hear the outcome.

 What If You Don’t Get The Job?

 - Do not be dishearted, and everyone gets knocked back.